Do Your Research!

 Photo by Element5 Digital

 Look for things like how many bags you can check in for free, what the standard carry-on size is, what kind of food they serve, and what kind of seat you'll have among many other things.
 As you approach your departure date, you should also check the weather, both at your origin and destination.
-When you already know what to expect, you are better prepared for last minute changes that can, and mostly do, happen with your travel arrangements.
+When you already know what to expect, you are better prepared for last-minute changes that can (and regularly do) happen with your travel arrangements.

 Photo Courtesy of ivystock.com